(image source all-that-is-interesting.com)

-Boucheron Eau Legère (2006) uses the same palette as the original, but actually smells nice.
+Boucheron Eau Legère (2006) uses the same palette as the original, but has a more soothing demeanor.
 Maybe it’s a lighter hand in the composition, maybe there’s simply a little room to breath between the notes.
 It feels like it has a thinner nose viscosity.
-It doesn’t hide its synthetic tone; there is a crystalline quality that is both pretty and shallow.
-The chord has a fetching ring, but it’s played on a tinny instrument.
+It doesn’t hide its crystalline, synthetic tone.
+The central chord has a fetching ring, but imagine that it’s played on a tinny instrument.
 Smart, though.
 In Boucheron by Boucheron a similar chord, much louder, is brittle and harsh.

-The strict use of aromachemicals rather than botanicals does allow for a manipulation of abstract qualities.
+Focussing on aromachemicals over than botanicals allows for a manipulation of abstract olfactory qualities.
 It gives PR Metal and EL Dazzling Silver their metallic glare.
 In Nahema, synthetics allow the creation of a sort of meta-flower.
-But in using solely aromachemicals to attempt to replicate florals, ambers, etc., perfumes like Boucheron and 24, Faubourg EDT use synthetics as scent prostheses.
-A bit like using saccharine instead of sugar or presenting carob as a chocolate replacement.
+But in using aromachemicals to replicate florals, ambers, etc., perfumes like Boucheron and 24, Faubourg EDT use synthetics as scent prostheses.
+It’s a bit like using saccharine instead of sugar or presenting carob as a chocolate replacement.
 It sets up an expectation that can’t be met.

-Eau Legère’s lighter weight is what allows it to succeed as a perfume.
+Eau Legère’s lighter weight keeps it from collapsing in on itself like a black hole.
 It verges on appearing over-produced, but it’s catchy.